ABOUT COGNOSCENTI BUSINESS PSYCHOLOGISTS

-I’m a chartered occupational psychologist and scientist, with over 25 years’ experience delivering organisational training and development with organisations including; Santander, BBC, the Vita Group, NHS and ATL.
+I’m a chartered occupational psychologist (registered with the Health and Care Professions Council) with over 25 years’ experience of delivering organisational consultancy and training with organisations including; The House of Commons, Santander, BBC, the Vita Group, NHS, CIPD and ATL (now NUT).

 My areas of specialism are wellbeing, leadership, change management and executive coaching.
 Other credits and interests include:

 - Providing training on 'Managing Strategic Wellbeing in the Workplace' on behalf of the Chartered Institute of People and Development

 - Published author, Executive Coach and supervisor for the global MBA at Alliance Manchester Business School

 - Lecturer in Leadership Psychology at the University of Reykjavik

 - Co-convener of the British Psychological Society 'Health and Wellbeing at Work'group